giampaolo/pyftpdlib/docs/faqs.rst

 sendfile()
 ----------

-Starting from version 0.7.0, sendfile(2) system call be used when uploading files (from server to client) via RETR command.
-Using sendfile(2) usually results in transfer rates from 2x to 3x faster and less CPU usage.
+On Linux, and only when doing transfer in clear text (aka no FTPS), the ``sendfile(2)`` system call be used when uploading files (from server to client) via RETR command.
+Using ``sendfile(2)`` is more efficient, and usually results in transfer rates that are from 2x to 3x faster.

-Note: use of sendfile() might introduce some unexpected issues with "non regular filesystems" such as NFS, SMBFS/Samba, CIFS and network mounts in general, see: http://www.proftpd.org/docs/howto/Sendfile.html.
-If you bump into one this problems the fix consists in disabling sendfile() usage via `FTPHandler.use_sendfile <api.html#pyftpdlib.handlers.FTPHandler.use_sendfile>`__
+In the past some cases were reported that using ``sendfile(2)`` with "non regular" filesystems such as NFS, SMBFS/Samba, CIFS or network mounts in general may cause some issues, see http://www.proftpd.org/docs/howto/Sendfile.html.
-option:
+If you bump into one these issues you can set `FTPHandler.use_sendfile <api.html#pyftpdlib.handlers.FTPHandler.use_sendfile>`__ to ``False``:

 .. code-block:: python